Ultraplot/ultraplot/docs/faq.rst

 How does UltraPlot compare against these tools?

-* UltraPlot, seaborn, pandas, and xarray all offer tools for generating rigid, simple, nice-looking plots from data stored in `~pandas.DataFrame`\ s and `~xarray.DataArray`\ s (UltraPlot tries to apply labels from these objects, just like pandas and xarray).
+* UltraPlot, seaborn, pandas, and xarray all offer tools for generating rigid, simple, nice-looking plots from data stored in :class:`~pandas.DataFrame`\ s and :class:`~xarray.DataArray`\ s (UltraPlot tries to apply labels from these objects, just like pandas and xarray).
 * UltraPlot is integrated with *cartopy* and *basemap*.
 You will find plotting geophysical data in UltraPlot to be much more concise than working with cartopy and basemap